Skip to main content

 Adaptogenic Herb

-Ashwagandha is an adaptogenic herb that significantly reduces cortisol and anxiety.
-A 2019 meta-analysis found it reduced stress scores by 44% compared to placebo.
-The recommended dose is 300-600mg of root extract (standardized to withanolides) daily.
+Yes, ashwagandha is one of the most clinically studied adaptogens, with over 22 published clinical trials backing its benefits.
+A 2019 meta-analysis found it reduced stress scores by 44% and cortisol by 23% compared to placebo.
+The recommended dose is 300-600mg of root extract (KSM-66, standardized to withanolides) daily.

 Key Facts